See Mindfulness Streaks Without Feeling Judged

 Five facts about meditation streak tracking and progress

-For beginners, a phone timer set for 5 minutes often teaches more than a tense 30-minute session done only to protect a number.
+For beginners, a brief 5-minute sit often teaches more than a strained 30-minute session done only to protect a number.
+One pattern we notice in habit research is that feedback helps most when it stays informational, not moral.
 If you want the broader evidence picture, our mindfulness research guide separates practice studies from app features.

 How mindfulness streaks work inside apps and calendars